How basal implants treat

 PFM metal-ceramic crowns are more resistant to the wear of teeth grinding because they are a hard material.
 Composite, for example, is too soft.
 And zirconium can chip or crack.
 And if the enamel of a metal-ceramic crown is damaged by teeth grinding, it can be repaired in the mouth without removing the prosthesis.

-Dentists usually make you a dental splint to wear at night.
+Dentists usually make you a mouthguard to wear at night.
 It protects the crowns and lets you sleep better.

 Tooth loss